PHACDataHub/it33-filtering/README.md

 ## Running it

-In the project root you can run the project using [docker compose](https://docs.docker.com/compose/) using the command `docker-compose up`.
+In the project root you can run the project using [docker compose](https://docs.docker.com/compose/) (`docker-compose up`).
-The ui will be reachable via `localhost:3000`, the api via `localhost:3000/graphql` and the database on `localhost:8529`.
+The ui will be available at `localhost:3000`, the api via `localhost:4000/graphql` and the database on `localhost:8529`.